Group Substance Abuse Counseling in New Jersey

 By clicking “submit”, I consent to join the email list and receive SMS from Lifetime Recovery Center, with access to our latest offers and services.
 Message and data rates may apply.
 Message frequency varies.
 More details on this are in our Privacy Policy and Terms and Conditions.
 Text "HELP" for help or contact us at 844-896-8156.
 Text "STOP" to cancel.

-Why Is Substance Abuse Group Counseling So Effective?
+Therapist explaining why Substance Abuse Group Counseling So Effective

 Psychoeducational Groups